Design, Fabrication and Characterization of Microwave Multiplexing SQUID Prototype: Design of the microwave SQUID multiplexer

 Fig. \ref{fig2} presents a microphotograph of the 32-channel microwave SQUID multiplexer designed and fabricated at the Institute of High Energy Physics (IHEP), Chinese Academy of Sciences.
 The layout of the prototype is shown as Fig. \ref{fig2}(a).
 The frequency spacing for the 32 channels is set to 10 MHz.
 These channels are categorized into four groups, with each group comprising eight channels (e.g., 1-1, 1-2, ..., 1-8), each spaced 10 MHz apart from neighboring frequencies.
 The frequency interval between adjacent channels in the geometric distribution (e.g., 1-1 and 2-1, 2-1 and 3-1) is 80 MHz, which helps prevent cross-talk among different channels.
 The 32-channel $\mu$Mux incorporates four flux ramp lines, each capable of modulating eight RF-SQUIDs.
 Each flux ramp includes two corresponding bonding pads for testing.
+Furthermore, we have designed two bonding pads on each side of the $\mu$Mux chip.
+Larger-scale multiplexing is achieved by connecting these pads in series between pads.
 Fig. \ref{fig2}(b) illustrates the microscope image of the chip.
 The resonator (shown in Fig. \ref{fig2}(b)) is constructed from 200 nm thick niobium (Nb) and features a central conductor width of 9 $\mu$m.
 The slot width between this central conductor and the ground is 6 $\mu$m.
-All resonators are capacitively coupled to a common CPW feedline, which has a center conductor width of 15 $\mu$m and a gap of 10$\mu$m from the ground.
+All resonators are capacitively coupled to a common CPW feedline, which has a center conductor width of 15 $\mu$m and a gap of 10 $\mu$m from the ground.
 To achieve this coupling, the resonator operates parallel to the feedline CPW over a specific length (as depicted in Fig. \ref{fig2}(c)), allowing for capacitive coupling.
 The quality factor can be adjusted by modifying the coupling length or spacing.